gardener/gardener-extension-provider-alicloud/docs/usage/usage.md

 Before enable dual-stack, you must enable IPv6 on the VPC and ensure an IPv6 Gateway exists:

 * When you enable IPv6 on a VPC through the **Alibaba Cloud console**, an IPv6 Gateway is **created automatically**.
-The console also offers the option to enable IPv6 on all existing VSwitches in the VPC at the same time (assigning each a `/64` CIDR).
+The console also offers the option to enable IPv6 on all existing VSwitches in the VPC at the same time (assigning each a `/64` CIDR). **We strongly recommend against using this bulk-enable option.** If a VSwitch already has an IPv6 CIDR assigned, Gardener will not overwrite it, which means any `ipv6CidrBlock` value you specify in the shoot will have no effect.
+More importantly, the Alibaba Cloud console assigns subnet indices arbitrarily, giving you no visibility or control over which `/64` block each VSwitch receives.
+Since a VPC's `/56` IPv6 CIDR provides only 256 non-overlapping `/64` subnets (indices 0–255), careful planning is essential — especially when multiple shoots share the same VPC.
+Instead, leave the VSwitch IPv6 upgrade to Gardener and control the assignment explicitly via `ipv6CidrBlock`.
 * Gardener validates at shoot reconcile time that the VPC has IPv6 enabled and that an IPv6 Gateway exists.
 If either is missing, the shoot reconcile will fail with a descriptive error.
+If the VPC was enabled for IPv6 via means other than the Alibaba Cloud console (which normally creates the IPv6 Gateway automatically), you may need to create the IPv6 Gateway manually.
+Note that each VPC can have at most one IPv6 Gateway.

 **`networks.zones[].ipv6CidrBlock` is optional** for user-provided VPCs.
 The behavior depends on whether a value is provided: